paprikka/sonnet.io/src/site/posts/snakes.md

 *[Alexandra Ciufudean](https://uk.linkedin.com/in/alexandra-ciufudean-36b65514a) edited this article and translated it into Human.*

-*The inspiration for this post come from the diagrams created by my old colleague from Unruly, [Gel Goldsby](https://twitter.com/UnrulyGel).
+*The inspiration for this post came from the diagrams created by my old colleague from Unruly, [Gel Goldsby](https://twitter.com/UnrulyGel).
 I had so much fun writing this, thank you, Gel.❤️*

 - [On Pair Programming](https://martinfowler.com/articles/on-pair-programming.html)
 - [How Pair Programming Works—excerpt + commentary](https://www.infoq.com/news/2010/01/how-pair-programming-works/)